 - The global health major committee prepared a Notice of Intent (NOI) to plan that was approved by the CALS Academic Planning Council and planning will begin in earnest in fall of 2019.
 While interdisciplinary, the undergraduate major will be housed in the Department of Entomology.

 - A committee began discussions to form an undergraduate major called agroecosystems that would replace the undergraduate majors in agronomy, entomology, horticulture, plant pathology and soil science.
-The team developing the major will prepare a NOI in fall of 2019.

 - The college discontinued the poultry science major after years of significantly low enrollment.